Xeon Platinum 8360Y vs Xeon w7-2575X

 So, is Xeon w7-2575X better than Xeon Platinum 8360Y?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Xeon w7-2575X is ahead with a 16.9% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon Platinum 8360Y pulls ahead with 2.1% better PassMark.
 Xeon Platinum 8360Y also has the bigger cache pool with 20% larger total L3 cache (54 MB vs 45 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Platinum 8360Y is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Platinum 8360Y is the stronger fit.
 You are getting 2.1% better PassMark, backed by 36 cores and 72 threads.
-It also carries the larger cache pool with 20% larger total L3 cache (54 MB vs 45 MB).
+It also has the larger cache pool with 20% larger total L3 cache (54 MB vs 45 MB).

 Which one is the smarter buy today, not just the cheaper CPU?